 In cases where the EZ model does not perform well it is essential to find an appropriate benchmark to assess the performance of the AZ model.
 As discussed in more detail in the next section, such benchmarks can be provided by the EFA and EFA-C models.
 In general, fitting EFA models using MCMC can be a challenging task, due to issues such as rotational indeterminacy.
 The problem lies in the fact that the likelihood is specified in terms of $\Lambda\Lambda^{T}$ but often interest lies instead on $\Lambda$.
-The lower triangular set of restrictions \cite<see e.g.>{GZ96} ensures the mapping between those matrices is well defined, but introduces order dependence among the observed variables.
+The lower triangular set of restrictions \cite<see e.g.>{GZ96} ensures the mapping between those matrices is well defined, but introduces order dependencies among the observed variables.
 The choice of the first $k$ variables, which is an important modelling decision \cite{CCLNWW08}, thus becomes influential.
 The schemes of \shortciteA{CFHP14,FL18,BD11} provide an alternative to setting these restrictions and can also be used to identify the number of factors in a single MCMC run.
-However, as also noted in \shortciteA{BD11}, for a number of tasks such as choosing the number of factors or assessing the predictive performance, there is no need to focus on $\Lambda$, but on $\Lambda\Lambda^{T}$ instead which is free of rotational issues.
+However, as also noted in \shortciteA{BD11}, for a number of tasks such as choosing the number of factors or assessing the predictive performance, there is no need to focus on $\Lambda$, instead one can monitor $\Lambda\Lambda^{T}$ which is free of rotational issues.
 In such cases, the restrictions on $\Lambda$ can be omitted as long as there are no MCMC convergence and mixing issues on the $\Lambda\Lambda^{T}$ elements.
 As described in the next section, EFA and EFA-C models are only used in this paper to establish a benchmark for their predictive performance, hence focusing on $\Lambda\Lambda^{T}$ is sufficient.
-It is important to note here that this does not apply for the SEM driven EZ and AZ models, where we are also interested on the $\Lambda$ elements and the fit of the model.
-But for these models, the restrictions implied by the hypothesised SEM ensure that the elements of $\Lambda$ are free of rotational issues.
-The number of factors of the EFA and EFA-C models can either be matched to that of the EZ model or, alternatively, models with different number of factors can be fit separately and compared.
-The comparison can be done by standard indices, such as the model evidence, BIC, etc., or via the model assessment framework introduced in this paper and presented in the next section.
-Drawing inference on $\Lambda$ in the EFA context, in addition to $\Lambda\Lambda^{T}$, remains an interesting and challenging problem, especially in the case of binary data and the presence of item-individual random effects.
-But, as it is beyond the scope of the paper, it is left for future research.